Oluid07/alx-pre_course/README.md

-My first readme.....this whole project was very interesting
+My first readme.....this whole project was very interesting (updated)